 In our endeavour to raise the standards of our children’s reading of the Holy Quraan the Islamic Studies department has developed the “Audio Bridge to Quraan”.
 The original booklet form was introduced to improve the fluency of children who had finished the Qaaidah.
 We found that the transition from Qaaidah to Quraan was too big for most children to cope with.
 Fluency between two words is slowly built up progressively to three, four, five, six and seven words without stuttering pausing or breathing.
 In this version you can click on the words to listen to Ustaadth Hussain recite them correctly.

-Our School Council is an elected group of students, taken from each year in Key Stage 2.
+Our School Council is an elected group of students, taken from each year group in Key Stage 1 and 2.
 The purpose of the School Council is to represent the students’ views and opinions on a variety of issues and to be a forum for active and constructive student input into the daily life of the school community.

 Our School Council benefits the whole school, students and adults, as it gives opportunities for them to communicate their feelings and opinions to teachers and support staff as well as influencing decisions that are made.
 This enables them to become partners in their own education.